williamsantosa/ucsc-cs/README.md

 #### Study Locations

-- Introduce study locations
+There are a few study locations:
-- Science & Engineering (with friends)
+- Science & Engineering Library
-- McHenry (with friends)
+- McHenry Library
-- Game Lab (if you have access)
+- Gaming Lab (if you hae access)

-- Talk about how you can reserve a spot, add links
+Rooms within the library can be reserved [here](https://guides.library.ucsc.edu/reserve-a-study-room) and you can reserve up to a week in advance.

 #### Overnight Areas